DeFi Loans The Future of Decentralized Finance in 2024

 Understanding DeFi Loans

 A DeFi loan is facilitated through decentralized protocols on blockchain networks, primarily Ethereum.
-However, blockchains like Binance Smart Chain, Solana, and Avalanche are also gaining traction.
-Unlike traditional loans, which require banks or financial institutions as intermediaries, DeFi loans are peer-to-peer (P2P) and operate through smart contracts—self-executing contracts with the terms of the agreement directly written into code.
+However, blockchains like Binance Smart Chain, Solana, and Avalanche are also gaining traction, unlike traditional loans requiring banks or financial institutions as intermediaries.
+DeFi loans are peer-to-peer (P2P) and operate through intelligent, self—executing contracts.
+The terms of the agreement are directly written into code.
 DeFi loans can be divided into two main categories: collateralized and uncollateralized.

 Collateralized Loans